heheshang/AuroraPlan/Rust for Rustaceans.md

 wanted a particular code segment to be compiled only on macOS and Windows, you would write: #[cfg(any(windows, target_os = "macos"))].

-Project Structure 79
-Context options
+##### Context options
-These let you tailor code to a particular compilation context.
+- These let you tailor code to a particular compilation context.
 The most common of these is the test option, which is true only when the crate is being compiled under the test profile.
 Keep in mind that test is set only for the crate that is being tested, not for any of its dependencies.